Kristallkluft Gerstenegg

 Description

 Kristallkluft Gerstenegg is probably the most exceptional natural cave of the world.
-It is the only accessible crystal cleft filled with quartz crystals, located inside the Grimsel granite massive.
+It is the only accessible crystal cleft filled with quartz crystals, and is located inside the Grimsel granite massive.

 The cave was formed by tectonic forces and movements which are part of the orogeny of the Alps.
 In an early stage of the orogeny a magma intrusion into clefts caused by the folding cooled down very slowly inside the mountains.
 The result was granite, where the three main components, quartz, spar and glimmer become solid, each at its own temperature.
 So they are separated forming rather huge crystals.